cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 **Kerberos Auth Enabled:** This is needed if running on a secure Hadoop cluster.

-**Router Server Port:** This should match the "Router Bind Port"; it’s used by the CDAP UI to connect to the Router service.
+**Router Server Port:** This should match the "Router Bind Port"; it’s used by the CDAP UI to connect to the CDAP Router service.

 **App Artifact Dir:** This should initially point to the bundled system artifacts included in the CDAP parcel directory.
 If you have modified ``${PARCELS_ROOT}``, please update this